mvancompernolle/TankBattle/API.md

 36          | Vector3 lastKnownForward           | The last known forward direction of the enemy tank.
 48          | Vector3 lastKnownCannonForward     | The last known forward direction of the enemy tank's cannon.
 60          | HealthStatus status                | An approximation of the enemy's health.
-64          | int playerCount                    | Number of players currently participating in the battle.

 *Conditions*

 - Information on an enemy tank is recorded when any of the following conditions